sighupio/fury-kubernetes-monitoring/katalog/blackbox-exporter/README.md

 ## Configuration

-Fury distribution Blackbox exporter is deployed with the following
+Blackbox exporter is deployed with the following configuration:
-configuration:
 - Resource limits are `20m` for CPU and `40Mi` for memory
 - Listens on port 9115
 - Metrics are scraped by Prometheus every 30s